 The Jackson Hole Airport is committed to the safety and health of our passengers, staff, and surrounding community.
-The Airport has therefore taken voluntary measures to investigate the potential for per- and polyfluoroalkyl substances (PFAS) to be found in groundwater on Airport property.
+The Airport has therefore taken voluntary measures to investigate the potential for per- and polyfluoroalkyl substances (PFAS) to be found in groundwater on and adjacent to Airport property.
 PFAS has not been classified as a hazardous or toxic substance, or as a carcinogen, by any Federal or State agency.
 However, some studies have linked PFAS exposure to health impacts, and caution is advised.

 – Eliminating the need to discharge foam for required training exercises,

 – Making changes to post-emergency response plans, so to the extent necessary and possible there will be timely containment, collection, and proper disposal of AFFF containing PFAS in the event of an aircraft fire emergency.

 The Jackson Hole Airport has hired nationally recognized environmental consultants to guide the Board in making the best decisions concerning PFAS.
 Select members of airport staff are also dedicated to supporting this environmental team.
 We are invested in our community and ecosystem and will continue to collaborate with highly qualified specialists to assist us with every aspect of this process.